 “Hands down the best planner around for ADHD.”
 You’ve got our attention!
 These ADDitude readers sent us their favorite paper journals and planners — ones that really click with ADHD brains getting organized, prioritized, and productive.

 When your to-do list becomes just another beast to avoid, it’s time to find a system that speaks to your ADHD brain.
 Physical journals and planners work for many ADDitude readers, 61% of whom said they prefer paper over digital tools.
 Some creative thinkers prefer bullet journals and two-page spreads with space for notes.
 Perfectionists gravitate toward undated and customizable calendars.
 Simple note pads pair well with a need for simplicity, and printable PDFs are budget friendly.

-We asked ADDitude readers to share their favorite paper planners, and they delivered, below.
+In 2023, we asked ADDitude readers to share their favorite paper planners, and they delivered, below.
 Leave your product reviews in the Comments section!

 Best Journals & Planners for ADHD Brains

 “The Happy Planner is my favorite!
 It comes in bold, bright colors and designs with a theme that you get to choose.
 It’s really eye-catching and makes me want to open it.
 It stands out on my desk so that I remember to use it, too.” — An ADDitude Reader, Texas

 “I love the Seeing My Time planner because it turns the abstract idea of time into a tangible, highly visible tool I can interact with.
 Plus, it comes with a short series of tutorials explaining how to use it.” — Jen

 “Planner Pads is hands down the best planner around for ADHD.
 It naturally brings your focus to what needs to be done in the most organized way possible.
 Couldn’t function without it.” — Stacey, Ohio